CristianoFFinotto/project-market-v2-html-css-js/README.md

 #### Panel UX/UI technicalities

-The setting panel will open and close when the user interacts with it.This has been implement via Javascript and CSS, by setting a <code>display:none</code> to the panel HTML element container, so when the user click on the setting gear starts a Javascript event that modify the class of the container, substituting the <code>display:none</code> with a <code>display:flex</code> rule.
+The setting panel will open and close when the user interacts with it.This has been implement via Javascript and CSS, by setting a <code>display: none</code> to the panel HTML element container, so when the user click on the setting gear starts a Javascript event that modify the class of the container, substituting the <code>display:none</code> with a <code>display: flex</code> rule.
 The mechanism to close the panel is the same.
 User also can close the panel clicking on the save button.
 After compiling all the inputs correctly.
 You can check this feature in the functions.mjs file.

 #### Panel Validation